Cogges/cogges.github.io/pray.md

 ---

-# Opportunities Autumn 2017
+# Opportunities Spring 2018

 A time to worship and pray for church, community, national and global issues together

 ### Pursuit

 - *Venue:* St Mary’s Cogges
-- *Date:* Wed 20th September 7.30pm
+- *Date:* Wed 17th September 7.30pm
 - *Details:* all church gathering to worship and pray

 ### WEEKLY ON THURSDAY MORNINGS